A Note to the Coach Who’s Winning and Drowning at the Same Time

 Remote work doesn't mean isolated work.
 It means the relationships underneath the work have to be chosen, not left to chance.

-Hierarchy is a substitute for trust.
+Lesson 4: Hierarchy is a substitute for trust.

+One of the quietest things I noticed at MailerLite was how flat the structure was.
 Not flat in a naive, everyone-gets-a-vote way.
-Flat in the way that mattered: good ideas weren’t held hostage by seniority.
+Flat in the way that actually mattered: good ideas weren't held hostage by seniority.
 The people closest to the work made decisions about the work.
-And nobody needed three levels of approval to move.
+Nobody needed three levels of approval to move.

-MailerLite didn’t just hire for skills.
-They hired for self-direction: the ability to figure out what needs doing, do it without being told, and raise a problem before it becomes a crisis.
+MailerLite didn't just hire for skills.
+They hired for self-direction — the ability to figure out what needs doing, do it without being told, and raise a problem before it becomes a crisis.

-The Creative Dash model (one dedicated Project Manager, a team of trained specialists, a weekly report, zero daily management required) didn’t come from a business plan.
+The Creative Dash model — one dedicated Project Manager, a team of trained specialists, a weekly report, zero daily management required — didn't come from a business plan.

-MailerLite proved something that most companies still resist: work is about what gets done.
+MailerLite proved something most companies still resist: work is about what gets done.
 Not where you were sitting when you did it.

 Further reading: